pagopa/io-developer-portal-backend/README.md

 yarn gh-pages
 ```

-* Refer to the [installation manual](https://github.com/pagopa/io-developer-portal-backend) to customize the sign-up and sign-in default forms
+* Refer to the [installation manual](https://github.com/pagopa/io-developer-portal-backend) to customize the sign-up and sign-in default forms.